Reformed Episcopal Church: Ordination of black clergy

 Following the passing of the Thirteenth Amendment to the United States Constitution, black churches with black clergy and officiates sought inclusion into various dioceses and denominations.
 While some dioceses of the Episcopal Church were more open to the inclusion of black congregations, there were many dioceses who, as a collective whole, disowned and rejected blacks from the Episcopal communion.

 Frank C. Ferguson, a former slave and a minister of a black congregation, experienced such discrimination.
 This ultimately led his congregation, and four others, to leave the Protestant Episcopal Church and move to the REC.
-Despite his earlier comments on slavery and emancipation, Bishop Cummins gladly welcomed black congregations and clergy into the REC.
-By doing so, Cummins had scored an important moral point by rising above the "color line" and making the REC's declarations about openness and liberty more than theological vocabulary.
-Of course, Cummins had not imagined that either he or the REC would become pioneers of racial justice, and in the 1870s he faced as much reluctance from Northern whites in his own General Council as from South Carolina whites in their diocesan convention.
-But Cummins could not square his own dreams of ecumenicity with racial exclusivism.
-The Reformed Episcopal Seminary itself is one of the first, if not the first, seminaries to be racially inclusive.
+Despite his earlier comments on slavery and emancipation, Cummins welcomed black congregations and clergy into the REC.
+By doing so, he rose above the "color line" and showed that the REC's declarations about openness and liberty were more than theological vocabulary.
+He had not imagined that either he or the REC would become pioneers of racial justice, and in the 1870s he faced as much reluctance from Northern whites in his own General Council as from South Carolina whites in their diocesan convention.
+For Cummins, ecumenicity, and being united with other Christian believers, was more important than racial exclusivism.
+The Reformed Episcopal Seminary became one of the first seminaries to be racially inclusive.